 K-Means Clustering Algorithm: Applications, Types, Demos and Use Cases

-Every Machine Learning engineer wants to achieve accurate predictions with their algorithms.
-Such learning algorithms are generally broken down into two types - supervised and unsupervised.
-K-Means clustering is one of the unsupervised algorithms where the available input data does not have a labeled response.
+Every machine Learning engineer wants to achieve accurate predictions with their algorithms.
+Such learning algorithms are generally divided into two types: supervised and unsupervised.
+K-means clustering is one of the unsupervised algorithms where the available input data does not have a labeled response.

 Types of Clustering